vaisu-bhut/CoinBreakr/website/README.md

-# CoinBreakr Website
+# Splitlyr Website

-A professional Next.js website for the CoinBreakr mobile expense splitting app.
+A professional Next.js website for the Splitlyr mobile expense splitting app.

 ## Features